Rodney Hogg: 1978–79: Test Debut

 Australia's bowlers performed excellently in the fourth test, dismissing England for 152 (Hogg 2–36).
 When Australia scored 294 in response they had an excellent chance of winning the game.
 However England made 346 in response (Hogg 4–67) and Australia collapsed for 111.
 Hogg was then rested for a Shield game out of fear of injury.
-He returned to make made his one-day international debut against England, taking 1–20 in an Australian defeat.
+He returned to make his one-day international debut against England, taking 1–20 in an Australian defeat.

-Hogg's incredible run continued in the fifth test, taking 4–26 and 3–59, but Australia lost the match.
+Hogg's incredible run continued in the fifth test, taking 4–26 and 3–59, meaning he overtook Arthur Mailey as the greatest wicket taker in an Ashes series.
+However Australia lost the match.
 During the game Hogg had a confrontation with captain Yallop and left the field for an hour.
-Hogg asked to be not selected for the next international match, a one-day game, due to health concerns.

-Australia lost the 6th test with Hogg taking 1–42.
+Hogg asked to be not selected for the next international match, a one-day game, due to health concerns, to enable him to recover for the final test.
+Australia lost the 6th test against England with Hogg taking 1–42.
 His 41 wickets in the series was a record for an Australian in an Ashes series (later broken in 1981 by Terry Alderman, with 42 wickets), and is still (as at the end of January 2021) equal fifth for any player in any series.

 That summer Hogg was tempted to move to Queensland for financial reasons but accepted a job offer from Hindmarsh Building Society to stay in South Australia.

-1978–79 vs Pakistan
+He also turned down £10,000 to play county cricket for Lancashire saying "six days of cricket a week doesn't interest me."

-Hogg continued his good form into the two-match series with Pakistan, although returns of 4–49 and 3–75 in the first test could not prevent another Australian defeat.
-Hogg was the center of some controversy while batting when run out off a no ball.
+Hogg continued his good form into the two-match series with Pakistan.
+In the first test he took 4–49 and 3–75 but Australia lost the game again.
+Hogg was the centre of some controversy while batting when run out off a no ball.
+He smashed down the stumps with his bat.

 Some strong batting and bowling saw Australia win the second test; Hogg had a comparatively poor match taking 1–88 and 2–45.
 One writer called it his "worst performance" at international level to date.
 However, by the end of the summer Hogg was easily the leading first class wicket taker in Australia with 76 wickets at 16.43.

 There was controversy in April when Graham Yallop released a (ghost written) book about the Ashes, Lambs to the Slaughter where he claimed Hogg ran "roughshod" over him during the English series.
 "There was no way I tried to run roughshod over him", said Hogg.
 "I simply didn't get any support at all for field placings in the early Tests and that is why we had continual disagreements".
 Yallop said he didn't actually write the book and wanted the Hogg chapter re-written.
 The book was released regardless.